rarebreed/protean-service/retro/docs/combat.md

 Conversely, some people are timid, meek, or even cowardly, and either have no heart to harm others, or are scared, too afraid of harm being done to themselves.

-Essentially, aggressiveness is the balance or ratio of desire to do harm to others, vs willingness to be harmed.
+Essentially, aggressiveness is the ratio of desire to do harm to others, vs willingness to be harmed.
 The higher this ratio is, the more you want to "dish it out".
 The lower this ratio, the more defensive you become.
 Notice the use of the words _desire_ and _willing_.
 A character may be very willing and able to do harm to other NPCs, but may not have a particular _desire_ to do so.
 A berserker can have a high aggression, where an assassin, who is more than willing or capable to kill someone, won't be aggressive unless there is a purpose or job for example.

 Aggressiveness is rated as Harm Other/Self Protection.
 If you have a low Protect:Self, then it means you are more willing to sacrifice yourself or commit harm upon yourself to achieve some goal.
 Think for example of suicide bombers